Article | Last updated: 29/11/2019 | Ministry of Foreign Affairs

 The armed conflict in Colombia has lasted for more than 50 years.
 It has had severe humanitarian consequences and caused great suffering to the civilian population.
 Several hundred thousand people have been killed, and more than six million have been forced to flee their homes.

 Norway has been involved in peace and reconciliation efforts in Colombia for several decades.
 This work has included a number of efforts to promote dialogue between a series of governments and the Colombian guerrilla groups Fuerzas Armadas Revolucionarias de Colombia-Ejército del Pueblo (Farc-EP) and Ejército de Liberación Nacional (ELN).

 The peace process with the Farc-EP

-During the course of the process, the parties agreed on a number of confidence-building measures.
-One example is a pilot project to clear mines and explosives in two regions of Colombia.
-This project, in which the parties are involved, is led by Norwegian People’s Aid, and receives assistance from Norway, Cuba and the International Committee of the Red Cross (ICRC).
-Another example is the joint effort to find and identify the remains of people who disappeared during the conflict.
-[DK15] The ICRC is assisting in this work.
-It will give many people in Colombia answers to what happened to family members who disappeared.
-Clarification of what happened to these disappeared persons was a clear demand on the part of victims when they met the parties in Havana.
+A number of important confidence-building measures between the parties were implemented during the negotiations.
+These included a pilot project to clear mines and explosives, led by Norwegian People’s Aid, and supported by Norway, Cuba and the International Committee of the Red Cross (ICRC).
+Another example was the joint effort to find and identify the remains of people who disappeared during the conflict.
+The ICRC assisted in this work, which has helped many people in Colombia to find out what happened to family members who disappeared.

 The peace process with the ELN